 What’s Inside: This hearty salad is so simple yet flavorful and is a really popular potluck or cookout side dish that’s plant-based, gluten-free, Paleo, and AIP-friendly.
 It goes with everything and anyone can enjoy it.

 Firstly, let’s talk about the kale.
 Do you massage your kale?
-I’ve talked about my love for it on the blog before… and really it’s the only way i’ll eat kale raw.
+I’ve talked about my love for it on the blog before… and really it’s the only way I’ll eat kale raw.
 It makes it so much easier to eat and digest!
 Plus it’s much tastier.
 All you need to do is take the olive oil you’d use in the dressing and pour that over cleaned finely chopped kale, work it in with your bare hands for a few minutes like you’re literally giving a massage.
 Talk about putting love into your food!
 You will taste the love, believe me.

-The addition of pomegranates and roasted pepitas adds more fun for the taste buds and voila!!
+The addition of pomegranates and roasted pepitas add more fun for the taste buds and voila!!
 I only add a little lemon juice for the acidity and you have yourself a beautiful, bright autumn-winter salad.

 - 1 bunch lacinto kale